abchk1234/asbt/README.md

 * From version 1.4, pauses for input when using superuser privileges.

-  To override this behaviour `pause=no` can be used in the config.
+  To override this behaviour `PAUSE=no` can be used in the config.

   With some options like `-B`, `-I`, `-U`, `-R`, and `-P`, `-n` can be specified at the command line to disable pausing for input.
 For example,